 Everyone came to him for advice and to vent about something.
 Perhaps it was because he was easy to talk to and most of the young people didn’t feel comfortable talking to other adults, least of all their parents.
-Or perhaps, it was because he was the Guidance Counselor at Angelwood High-school.
+Or perhaps, it was because he was the Guidance Counselor at Sunnyside High School.

 Most of the time, they visited him in his office before or after school or during lunch.
 He was very flexible and was willing to meet at the times which best fitted into the student’s schedule.
-There were the odd times when they met at his home and his girlfriend, Alanis was always there, just to be on the safe side.
+There were the odd times when they met at his home and his girlfriend, Alanis was always there when he had appointments with the female students, just to be on the safe side.

 Today, he was baby-sitting his three year old niece, Emily, Jennifer’s little sister.
 Jennifer was eighteen and no longer living at home.
 Jennifer and her parents weren’t on speaking terms because she had gotten pregnant a couple of weeks before she graduated from high-school.
 She wasn’t going to college as they had discussed.
 Instead, she was going to take care of her baby.
 She figured that when she was ready, she could always get a job working.
 She was living with her boyfriend, Rick who was ten years her senior and working as a manager at a manufacturing company.
 There wasn’t any talk about marriage so far.

 This afternoon he was supposed to meet with Shiloh at his home but a half-hour ago, Alanis had called to say that something had come up and she wouldn’t be able to come over.
 He tried to reach Shiloh on her cell to reschedule but there wasn’t any answer.
 He tried her at her home but had the same result.
 When the answering machine kicked in, he left a message.
 Emily was in the living-room playing when the doorbell rang.
 He went and answered it.
-And there was Shiloh, standing on the doorstep, wearing a very short dress.
+And there was Shiloh, standing on the doorstep, wearing a grey shiny top with a pink top over it and a black skirt.
 She smiled up at him.
 “Hi, Mr. Gladstone,” she said brightly.

 “Hi, Shiloh.
 I guess you didn’t get my message.”